 Digital Object Identifier (DOI)

 Ren, Xiaoxi; Zhao, Yun; Xue, Fenqin; Zheng, Yan; Huang, Haixia; Wang, Wei; Chang, Yongchang; Yang, Hui; and Zhang, Jianliang, "Exosomal Dna Aptamer Targeting Î±-Synuclein Aggregates Reduced Neuropathological Deficits In A Mouse Parkinson'S Disease Model" (2019).
-Neurobiology.
+Translational Neuroscience.
 51.